-Table 2: Overview of case sites
+Table 1: Overview of case sites

 The structure for the central component, the semi-structured interviews, was provided by Senger and Österle's case study method (Senger and Österle, 2002).
-Following the business engineering principles, this method describes three generic steps: (a) the old situation and the resulting problem perception, (b) the transformation project as well as (c) the new solution with discussions relating to the costs and benefits.
+This method describes three generic steps: (a) the old situation and the resulting problem perception, (b) the transformation project as well as (c) the new solution with discussions relating to the costs and benefits.
 For our research purpose, we adopted the proposed structure in respect of the topic of how CRM processes are enhanced by KM initiatives.
 The interview questions can be summarized as follows:

-- CKM challenges: In which respect is knowledge for, from, or about your customers needed to improve your products and services? - Relevant knowledge aspects: Which approach to managing customer knowledge did you employ to improve your products and services? - Performance outcome: What are the tangible and intangible results of knowledge-based CRM at your company?
+- Business challenges: In which respect is knowledge for, from, or about your customers needed to improve your products and services? - Relevant knowledge aspects: Which approach to managing customer knowledge did you employ to improve your products and services? - Performance outcome: What are the tangible and intangible results of knowledge-based CRM at your company?